Top reads in the last years are definitely Knight in Anarchy and Imperial Governor by George Shipway.

 Also historical, but in a more "magical/poetic" style is The Golden Strangers by Henry Treece.
 Out of print, but worth finding and reading.
 For a book written and published in 1956, it really is amazing.
 Ostensibly, a novel of the 'invasion' of Stone Age Britain by the Golden Strangers, it allows you to live the lives of these folk, with the daily magic that they experience and that rules them.
 Stunning.

-Also up there is The Quantum Thief by Hannu Rajaniemi : its superb science fiction, but equally a brilliant heist novel.
+Also up there is The Quantum Thief by Hannu Rajaniemi : it is superb science fiction, but equally a brilliant heist novel.
 Unputdownable !

 Marks out of 10..always willing to give more information.